Mileena28/Mileena28.github.io/_posts/2025-06-30-when-your-first-fight-was-just-to-breathe.md

 > *"I was also SA when I was 14 and again when I was 19 it was terrible as well as having my one dog who meant the world to me die in my arms when I was 20."*

-The way Benji mentions these additional traumas—sexual assault at fourteen and nineteen, the devastating loss of his beloved dog—speaks to something I recognize in many survivors: the weary acceptance that trauma seems to find them, that they've become somehow magnetized to experiences that most people never endure even once.
+The way Benji mentions these additional traumas (sexual assault at fourteen and nineteen, the devastating loss of his beloved dog) speaks to something I recognize in many survivors: the weary acceptance that trauma seems to find them, that they've become somehow magnetized to experiences that most people never endure even once.

 There's a particular cruelty in the way trauma can compound.
 As if surviving the first waves wasn't enough, as if having already proven your resilience somehow makes you a target for more testing.
-The loss of his dog—likely one of the few sources of unconditional love and comfort in his life—at twenty years old adds another layer of grief to an already heavy load.
+The loss of his dog (likely one of the few sources of unconditional love and comfort in his life) at twenty years old adds another layer of grief to an already heavy load.

 That he can acknowledge these experiences as "terrible" while still maintaining his determination to live shows a level of emotional honesty that many people never achieve.
 He's not minimizing his pain or pretending it doesn't matter.
 He's simply stating facts: these things happened, they were awful, and he survived them too.